swcarpentry/git-novice/episodes/02-setup.md

 > ## Git Help and Manual
 >
-> Always remember that if you forget a git command, you can access the list of command by using -h and access the git manual by using --help :
+> Always remember that if you forget a git command, you can access the list of commands by using -h and access the git manual by using --help :
 >
 > ~~~
 > $ git config -h